atgu/GINGER_cloud/Terra.md

 #### GINGERIIMAK

 You have access to this workspace, which has a combination of the genetic and phenotypic datasets described above.
-We have compiled the genotype data from not Uganda, but from all sites participating in NeuroGAP.
+We have compiled the genotype data from not just Uganda, but from all sites participating in NeuroGAP.
 This merged dataset has also been QC'd.
 When you open the workspace, it looks like this:

 ![](img/Terra/Terra%20gingeriimak%20landing%20page.png)